ropensci-training/workshops-ubc-2014-02/README.md

 [![](ropensci_logo.png)](http://ropensci.org/)
-# QCBS Workshop
+# UBC Workshop
-**December 12th, 14:55 - 16:55**
+**February 14th, 2:00 - 5:00**
 *ROOM C*

-Welcome to the GitHub repository for the QCBS workshop.
+Welcome to the GitHub repository for the UBC workshop.
 All the code and packages included in this material is already installed on our RStudio server.
 You'll simply need to login [here](http://rstudio.ropensci.org/) with the credentials provided to you at the workshop.

 You'll be able to copy-paste all of the code provided here directly into RStudio.